Converting a Freestyle project to a Declarative Pipeline

 For more information about editing a Jenkinsfile see:

-As a general reference, see the Pipeline syntax reference guide.
+As a general reference, refer to Pipeline syntax reference.

 Creating a Pipeline project in Jenkins and adding a Jenkinsfile